aivec/wp-docker-dev-factory/README.md

-# WordPress Docker Local Environment CLI
+# Local WordPress with Docker (an interactive CLI)
+Create local WordPress sites with Docker, **the easy way**.

+## Why?
-The purpose of this library is for easy creation and management of local WordPress development environments with Docker.
-Essentially, this library uses `visiblevc`'s excellent [Docker images](https://github.com/visiblevc/wordpress-starter) as the base and adds CLI options which make environment management considerably easier.
-With most other tools the user must manually create/edit/delete `docker-compose.yml` files.
-This library foregoes that option in favor of `JSON` files specifically made for managing WordPress environments.
-The user does not need to have any prior knowledge of Docker to use this tool.
+The purpose of this library is for easy creation *and management* of local WordPress development environments with Docker.
+Under the hood, this library uses `visiblevc`'s excellent [Docker images](https://github.com/visiblevc/wordpress-starter) as the base and adds CLI options via a `nodejs` script to make environment management even easier.

-Features of this library include:
-- Mounting plugins/themes as Docker volumes **regardless of their path on the host system**
-- Automatic database creation from an SQL dump file on start-up
-- Automatic URL replacement after an SQL dump on start-up
+With most other tools, the user must manually create and manage `docker-compose.yml` files.
+This method has several drawbacks though. `docker-compose` files are not tailored to WordPress specifically and require at least basic knowledge of Docker.
+Docker is a fantastic tool but can eat up a lot of development time.
+Another big problem for development, in particular, is that `docker-compose` files are intended to be mostly unchanged.
+Their rigidity is not well suited for development environments.
+In terms of WordPress, this could be mounting/unmounting plugin/theme folders, changing the PHP version, importing SQL dump files, pulling third-party non-free plugins/themes from an SSH server, etc.

+Instead, this tool uses `JSON` files structured specifically for managing WordPress environments.
+With this approach, you can easily manage environments without any prior knowledge of Docker.

+This library is **only for managing development environments** and is not intended for creating production ready containers.

+## Main features:
+- Mount local plugin/theme folders **from anywhere on your system**
-- Downloading and installing plugins/themes **automatically** on start-up
+- Download and install plugins/themes **automatically** on start-up
-- Downloading and installing private plugins/themes via SSH/FTP **automatically** on start-up
+- Download and install private plugins/themes via SSH/FTP **automatically** on start-up
-- XDebug built-in for easy debugging of local environments **using the same port number for every environment**
+- XDebug built-in for easy debugging
-- Easy exporting of an environments database as a `.sql` dump file
+- Local SMTP mail server with [MailHog](https://github.com/mailhog/MailHog)
 - `ngrok` support for easy SSL testing on localhost
+- Configurable WordPress version
+- Configurable PHP version (`7.2`, `7.3`, `7.4`, or `8.0`)
+- Configurable PHP environment variables
+- Import a database on environment start-up (with URL replacement)
+- Import and replace the database of a **running** environment (with URL replacement)
+- Export an environments database
 - A single `phpMyAdmin` container for all of your environments
-- Configurable PHP environment variables
-- Ability to specify PHP version (`7.2`, `7.3`, or `7.4`)
-- Ability to specify WordPress version
-- Local SMTP mail server with [MailHog](https://github.com/mailhog/MailHog)

-This library is **only for managing development environments** and is not intended for creating production ready containers.

 ## Table of Contents
 -   [Requirements](#requirements)